 If you want to have a successful and productive garden, you will need to put some effort into its maintenance.
 You should regularly get rid of unwanted weeds and keep an eye out for any pests.

 Maintaining your garden regularly and taking care of it can enable you to avoid most of these problems.
-So, put some time and effort into your garden and work hard, because at the end of the day, it is the most important feature of a successful farmer or gardener.
+So, put some time and effort into your garden and work hard, because, at the end of the day, it is the most critical feature of a successful farmer or gardener.